manzinello/color-of-the-day/README.md

-# Pantone - Color of the Day on npm
+# Pantone - Color of the Day
 Just type `color` to have the color of today